Nuwan Pradeep

-Aththachchi Nuwan Pradeep Roshan Fernando (නුවන් ප්රදීප්; born 19 October 1986), commonly known as Nuwan Pradeep, is a professional Sri Lankan cricketer.
+Aththachchi Nuwan Pradeep Roshan Fernando (නුවන් ප්රදීප්; born 19 October 1986), commonly known as Nuwan Pradeep, is a Sri Lankan former international cricketer, currently playing in Lanka Premier League from Dambulla Sixers Franchise.
 Despite being a national cricketer, he had never actually played the game until he was 20 and most importantly never played with leather ball until his 20s.
 He shot into prominence after winning a bowling speed contest in 2007 and he was sent to Sri Lanka's Cricket Academy and also went onto earn a national test call up less than 3 years later.
 He is regarded as the most unconventional find of Sri Lanka cricket.

 Early life

 Pradeep was born in Negombo, Western Province and grew up in the multilingual fishing neighbourhood in Negombo.
 He was a product of soft ball cricket when he grew up in his young days.

 Domestic career

 In 2011, he was surprisingly picked by Royal Challengers Bangalore for the 2011 Indian Premier League even before his international debut.
 However, he did not play in any matches.

 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greys team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Dambulla Giants for the third edition of the Lanka Premier League.

+Having represented the Sri Lanka Police cricket team that won joint champion status in the 2023 Sri Lanka Cricket first-class competition, Pradeep was appointed to the police service in the rank of inspector of police (IP).